 At Lincoln University we are committed to supporting your wellbeing and academic success.
 Sometimes you may find yourself needing a bit of extra support.
 It’s okay to ask for help.

-Lincoln University Student Health Centre offers short term counselling for a range of issues – no problem is too big or too small.
-Common issues that people seek with support with include: relationship difficulties, anxiety, depression, difficulty coping, grief & loss, the impacts of trauma.
+Lincoln University Student Health Centre offers short-term counselling for a range of issues – no problem is too big or too small.
+Common issues that people seek with support with include relationship difficulties, anxiety, depression, difficulty coping, grief & loss, and the impacts of trauma.

-We view your mental health in a holistic way, looking at all elements of your health and well-being.
+We view your mental health in a holistic way, looking at all elements of your health and wellbeing.
 With your consent, we work alongside other supports and resources on campus or off campus.
-These may include: the Student Health Centre team, LUSA, the Rec centre, Inclusive Education, Learning, Teaching & Library, the Wellbeing Team and the Kaiārāhi Team.
+These may include the Student Health Centre team, LUSA, the LU Gym, Inclusive Education, Learning, Teaching & Library, the Wellbeing Team and the Kaiārāhi Team.